 2. Consider alternatives, but take coverage limits into account.

 Not every insurance company offers gap coverage, but some provide similar types of coverage.
 Loan/lease coverage works the same way as gap insurance, but it usually pays up to a maximum of 25% of the vehicle’s actual cash value.
-Additionally, many companies offer However, it’s important to note that new car replacement will not pay off your loan or lease balance.
+Additionally, many companies offer new car replacement, which pays for the difference between a totaled vehicle’s value and the cost of purchasing a brand-new car of the same make and model.
+However, it’s important to note that new car replacement will not pay off your loan or lease balance.

 3. Consider your current & future needs.